 Welcome to TFE

 Thank you for your interest in working with TFE.
 We know that you will feel right at home with us.
-TFE is Israel's largest group of English-speaking transcribers, a company run by transcribers and for transcribers.
+TFE is a transcription company run by transcribers and for transcribers.
 We work with transcribers from all religions from all over the world.
-You just won't find another company like us.
+You just won’t find another company like us!
 We employ revolutionary methods and technologies to ensure ours and your success in the industry.
 We are here to help guarantee your success.
+We provide free training and work in the legal, general and Torah transcription fields.
 Please note we are strictly hiring legal and/or general transcribers (not medical) and strictly hire independent contractors (non-employee status).

 The first step is to ensure you will have the right equipment.
 This maximizes your efficiency and earnings potential.